QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     x = inv(A) * b

 As we will see, inverting matrices should be used for theory, not for code.
 The classic advice that you should `never invert a matrix <https://www.johndcook.com/blog/2010/01/19/dont-invert-that-matrix>`_ may be `slightly exaggerated <https://arxiv.org/abs/1201.6035>`_, but is generally good advice.
+In fact, the methods used by libraries to invert matrices typically calculate the same factorizations used for computing a system of equations.

-As we will see, solving a system by inverting a matrix is always slower, potentially less accurate, and will lose crucial sparsity
+To summarize the wisdom: solving a system by inverting a matrix is always a little slower, potentially less accurate, and will often lose crucial sparsity.

 Triangular Matrices and Back/Forward Substitution